ITDMKhoi/node.js-typescript-boilerplate/static/turkeychili.md

 ## Instructions

-1. Heat the oil over high heat in
+1. Heat the oil over high heat in a l